Data Virtualization with Denodo

 In conclusion, Workato is a Gartner leader ahead of every other iPaaS platform including Boomi for a reason and many of the highlights have been provided in this article.
 Workato caters to various market segments from large enterprises to commercial mid-market companies to SMBs.
 Workato brings together integration and automation within the box and by adding AI capabilities, it aims to create a category for itself - “enterprise automation”.

 Twenty20 Systems has been a Workato partner for the past many years delivering successful implementations to a variety of customers across industry segments.
-We have been awarded “Workato Delivery Partner of the Year - Americas” this year and we continue to expand our delivery footprint across the globe.
+We have been awarded “Workato Delivery Partner of the Year - Americas” for 2023 by Workato and we continue to expand our delivery footprint across the globe.